 I have always been interested in medical cases.
 I have many contacts and support to assist with medical issues: my wife is a medico legal researcher.
 One of my step daughters is a neurosurgeon in Melbourne Australia and another is a community nurse.
 My daughter's husband is a neurologist.
 We have an extensive medical library at home.
 I have taken on (and won) medical cases involving a wide range of problems.

 I am a Senior Litigator and an Accredited Clinical Negligence Specialist with the Association of Personal Injury Lawyers.

 I have written two books for the Consumers Association and I am a frequent contributor of articles to legal periodicals and occasionally to national newspapers.
 I was a regular columnist for Solicitors Journal until it closed and I also write light hearted (mainly non-legal) magazine articles.
 I have had a collection of my articles published (The Savage Poodle).
 Since 1984 I have been broadcasting regularly on legal matters on BBC Radio Norfolk (and still do so every few weeks - on the Chrissie Jackson mid-morning show).
 I am on the Council of the Law Society for England and Wales (representing solicitors in Norfolk where I live).
-I am also a parish council member of the Standards Committee on the North Norfolk District Council.
+I am also on the Executive Committee of the Association of Personal Injury Lawyers.

 And I am ready to use my experience to help with your case!

 Law runs in our family.
 My great grandfather was a judge.
 My father was a solicitor, and my brother and daughter are solicitors.
 Since the end of World War II my family have lived and worked in the Cambridgeshire/Norfolk area.